deep1010/WebGL_OpenGL/OPENGL/Hit'em All/README.txt

 	DOWN KEY:	Apply brake to the horizontal movement.

 GamePlay:-
-->	Initially the ball will be stationary.
+->	Initially the ball will be stationary on the ground.
 ->	On pressing any of the Left or Right key a specific velocity is imparted to the ball in that direction.The Jump height is adjusted such that it can jump
 	over only one level of blocks at a time.
 ->	On Landing on the top of blocks points are rewarded and some vertical push is given.On hitting/collinding with any other side the ball will be reflected back